-In a downpour, a clogged roof gutter sends a cascade of water down the side of your house, making canyons of your flowerbeds and saturating your foundation.
+In a downpour, a clogged roof gutter sends water cascading down the side of your house, making canyons of your flowerbeds and saturating your foundation.

-Clean gutters of leaves and debris to help prevent damage to your landscaping and siding, and to head off expensive water damage repairs to your foundation that may cost $10,000 or more.
+Clean gutters of leaves and debris to avoid damaging your landscaping and siding, and to head off expensive water damage repairs to your foundation, which can cost $500 to $20,000.

 Related: How to Prevent Water Damage